npm/nopt/README.md

 that.

-The Right Way is to write some complex configurable program with so many options that you go half-insane just trying to manage them all, and put it off with duct-tape solutions until you see exactly to the core of the problem, and finally snap and write an awesome option parser.
+The Right Way is to write some complex configurable program with so many options that you go off just trying to manage them all, and defer it with duct-tape solutions until you see exactly to the core of the problem, and finally snap and write an awesome option parser.

 If you want to write an option parser, don't write an option parser.